Easy to build rolling workbench for power tools.

 In terms of building you'll need some tools as well.
-I highly recommend a miter saw for straight cuts (see Ryobi 10 Inch Compound Miter Saw Review).
-A corded or cordless drill with philips bit as well as a small (1/8" is good) bit for pre-drilling holes is recommended.
+I highly recommend a miter saw (affiliate link) for straight cuts (see Ryobi 10 Inch Compound Miter Saw Review).
+A corded or cordless drill (affiliate link) with philips bit as well as a small (1/8" is good) bit for pre-drilling holes is recommended.

 - 6 of 2"x4"x8' lumber

 - 1 of 2'x4' MDF with 1/2" thickness